griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 exit
 ```

-The file `outputs.json` will is a map of output names to their GCS locations.
+The file `outputs.json` is a map of output names to their GCS locations.
 The `pull_outputs.py` script retrieves the output files.

 ### Pulling the Outputs from Google Cloud Bucket back to your local system or cluster
 After the work in your Google VM is completed, including `save_artifacts`, and you want to bring your results back to the cluster, leverage the `pull_outputs.py` script with the generated `outputs.json` to retrieve the files.